 These days terrazzo is made with chips of marble, quartz, granite, or even glass set into a matrix of concrete or epoxy resin.
 The chips can actually be quite large, and the matrix and the aggregate can be almost any color you can imagine, which makes for a myriad of design possibilities.

 Here’s a detail of a coffee table with a terrazzo top inlaid with marble, quartz, and granite.
 In this case, the pieces of stone laid into the concrete are quite large, producing a patchwork effect.
 Image from Modern Times.

-Dzek makes proprietary terrazzo (or 'engineered marble') that they call Marmoreal.
+Dzek makes a proprietary terrazzo (or ‘engineered marble’) that they call Marmoreal.
 It comes in white and black varieties, and each one is particularly striking, with oversized chips of Italian marble in a variety of bold colors.
 It looks a bit like granite on steroids, and it is certainly not a surface for the faint of heart.

 Advances in the engineering of terrazzo mean it’s no longer limited to floors or walls: since Marmoreal is pre-cast, it can be used for countertops as well.